alshai/pfbwt-f/README.md

 * **NEW** - Option to merge separate prefix-free parses from their `.dict` and `.parse` files.
 Use `merge_pfp` to do this.

+* *IMPORTANT* A padding of `w` (window-size) As are added to the end of each sequence to help facilitate the merging process.
+An option to prevent this padding will be added soon~

 Features that will be added soon.

 * Document Array and other SA-related data structures.